⚠️ Editor’s Note

 Most rebates will be much more modest.
 With California’s median home price hovering around $700,000, the average buyer could save about $2,000.

 Home buyer rebates are subject to numerous restrictions, including state regulations and lender approval.
 Always ask your lender and agent about eligibility conditions before you start the purchase process!

 All in all, Home Bay’s refund doesn’t seem large enough to justify the limited support its agents provide.
 And since buying a house is usually one of the most important financial decisions you’ll make, it’s important to get the on-the-ground support you need.

 Fortunately, you don’t have to choose between savings and service.

-For example, our friends at Clever offer commission rebates to eligible buyers.
+For example, our friends at Clever offer cash refunds eligible buyers.
 And since Clever only works with top-selling agents from major brokerages like Keller Williams and Century 21, you won’t have to compromise on service quality.